-RSD (Reflex Sympathetic Dystrophy) is one of two forms of a debilitating chronic condition commonly referred to as Chronic Regional Pain Syndrome (CRPS).
+RSD (Reflex Sympathetic Dystrophy) is another common name for Chronic Regional Pain Syndrome (CRPS).
 This medical condition presents itself as a severe pain in one or more limbs, lasting for several months or longer.
 Besides pain, RSD patients experience and exhibit many other signs and symptoms including swelling and skin colour changes.
 Nowadays, RSD is more commonly referred to as Chronic Regional Pain Syndrome (CRPS) Type 1 to differentiate it from the second type which is CRPS Type 2.
 The two types are differentiated by the fact that CRPS Type 2 often develops in the presence of significant nerve damage, while the onset of CRPS Type 1 is usually attributed to common injuries such as fractures and medical emergencies such as strokes.
 Despite this one difference, the two types are treated in the same way as they exhibit similar signs and symptoms.
 RSD is actually the most common type occurring in a majority of patients.

 Diagnosis of RSD

 Unlike most diseases, syndromes, and disorders that can be diagnosed through medical tests; there are no specific medical tests for the diagnosis of RSD.
 This is due—in part—to the fact that the medical condition develops in a different manner in each patient.
 The best diagnosis of RSD that can be made is a clinical diagnosis based on observation of the patient’s signs and symptoms.
 A few medical tests can also help in diagnosing RSD by eliminating other medical conditions that exhibit similar signs and symptoms so that a misdiagnosis is avoided.
 The signs and symptoms commonly exhibited and experienced by RSD patients are as follows: